tjoyner/ofvioletsandlicorice/chapter21.md

 "Not trusting him is better, however."

-Silvio had said the same thing to him, when they were coming down to the reception to wait for Luciano to take them there.
+Silvio had said the same thing to him when they were coming down to the reception to wait for Luciano to take them there.
 "Entrust the labels to some honest man.
 Baravalle is a bad loser."

 Daniel had nodded without stopping to explain that that part would be seen to by Amalia and Giulio, it was their task to take precautions and guarantee it.
 [He would take only what he had](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#luiciavrebbe).
 And also: whatever good that Bacchus or whoever would offer him.